ayujais45/-Website-on-AWS-EC2/README.md

 # Website on AWS EC2
 Deployed a static website using HTML/CSS on an Amazon EC2 Linux instance as part of a Cloud Computing internship.
 Configured Apache server, connected via SSH, and hosted the project live on the internet.
-# 🌐 AWS EC2 Website Deployment — Internship Project
+# 🌐 AWS EC2 Website Deployment

 This repository showcases my Cloud Computing internship project, where I deployed a fully functional static website using an **Amazon EC2 Linux instance**.